LetsStartLooping/MQTT/MQTT Command Line.md

 ```
 So, with this simple command by just providing Broker address and topic name we can subscribe to a topic in MQTT.

-* `-h`: This option is to provide host name for MQTT Broker
-* `-t`: This option is to provide name of the MQTT topic

-If MQTT broker is password protected then
+If MQTT broker is password protected then we can specify User name and password in the following way
 ```bash
 mosquitto_sub -h 192.168.1.24 -t room/temperature  -u USER01 -P test1234
 ```

-* `-u`: This option is to provide user name
-* `-P`: This option is to provide a password

 By default MQTT port is `1883`.
 But incase a different port is used, then that can also be specified by using option `-p` like following